A Pictorial Focus

 by Ben Meyers

 When I found German inventors were deeply involved in the moving picture industry simultaneously with the French, that discovery led to a bit of confusion.
 German inventors were prone to invent and keep their ideas more within German borders while the Lumiere Brothers' traveled and began spreading this new technology across the world allowing simultaneous release of knowledge to both rich and poor alike.
 I found myself back in France again just where my collegiate coursework had placed me in the beginning of my studies.
-So, we will focus on France for this draft issue of Ben Meyers International Entertainment Magazine.
+So, we will focus on France for this pictorial issue of Ben Meyers International Entertainment Magazine.

 French Stars, Then and Now